Madrone (band)

-Madrone is an American Alternative Rock band based in Roanoke, Virginia, formed on Frontman/Guitarist John "JD" Sutphin's birthday in February 2005.
-After several member changes, the line-up solidified as a power-trio featuring Joey Coleman on drums in 2005 and Blaine Davis on Bass Guitar and live Back-up Vocals in 2007.
+Madrone is an American Alternative Rock band based in Roanoke, Virginia, formed on frontman and guitarist John "JD" Sutphin's birthday in February 2005.
+After several member changes, the line-up solidified as a power-trio featuring Joey Coleman on drums in 2005 and Blaine Davis on bass guitar and live back-up vocals in 2007.
 The group broke through the Billboard Mainstream Top 200 in summer 2010 with their single "Daybreak", written about a close friend who died from a heroin overdose.
 The song entered the chart at #82 and climbed for 8 weeks; peaking at #50.
 Madrone has been inactive since 2015 when the lead vocalist formed The Low Low Chariot.
 According to Madrone Facebook, they are on hiatus.
+As of June 2023, the band is still on hiatus while J.D. continues to work on new music with The Low Low Chariot.